marshallbrekka/BookSearch/README.md

 where container can be a CSS selector or a DOMNode object.

 The only other requirement is **the container must be positioned.** So if you are only using `width` and `height` to define its size, just add `position:relative` to its CSS style, otherwise the app will fill the entire browser window.

+You can use the `index.html` file in the `dist` directory as an example.

 ## Configuration Options